davidtamaki/admin_power_pack/README.md

 1. Follow the steps for enabling user authentication [here](https://docs.looker.com/admin-options/security)
 1. If the "Merge by Email" option is not working due to differences in the email credential (e.g. case sensitivity or a different domain), use the `Bulk update from mapping` function to update email addresses from a CSV mapping
 1. Finish the authentication setup
 1. Use the `Find & Replace Emails` function in the Schedules tab to bulk update the destination email addresses for all schedules

+### Switching to a new Idp

+1. Notify users not to log in and disable the existing IdP authentication in Admin/Authentication
+1. Use the `Auto-fill Email Credentials` function to create email creds (many users may only have IdP or API based creds)
+1. Use the `Bulk update from mapping` function to update email creds to new email addresses
+1. `Delete Creds` from the old Idp
+1. Enable new IdP authentication in Admin/Authentication
+1. Notify users to log in
+1. Use the `Find & Replace Emails` function in the Schedules tab to bulk update the destination email addresses for all schedules

 # Installation